adent11/Engineering_4_Notebook/README.md

 ## Raspberry_Pi_Shutdown_Button

 ### Assignment Description
-In this assignment I made a program run in the background when my Raspberry Pi is on and turn it off or reset it when a button is pressed.
+In this assignment, I made a program run in the background when my Raspberry Pi is on and turn it off or reset it when a button is pressed.

 ### Evidence